-Lung cancer CT screening presents the challenge of developing a protocol that balances the benefit of detecting and accurately characterizing lung nodules against the potential risk of radiation exposure in this asymptomatic population of persons who may undergo annual screening for more than two decades.
+130 on CT images of solid pulmonary nodules obtained using a reduced radiation dose in the setting of lung detecting and accurately characterizing lung nodules against the potential risk of radiation exposure in this asymptomatic population of persons who may undergo annual screening for more than two decades.
 Our understanding of the extent to which performing scans at the lowest dose possible with the associated increase in noise affects our ability to accurately measure these small nodules is still evolving.
-Therefore, any protocol will involve a compromise between these competing needs.
+Therefore,